All Episodes

 That's the truth.

-That's not an insult to something.
+That's not an insult to say that.

 Why can't we all just admit a simple truth that we all tell white lies?